History of Wisconsin

-The history of Wisconsin includes stories of people who have lived in Wisconsin since it became a state of the U.S. in 1848, the Native American tribes who made their homeland in Wisconsin, the French and British colonists who were the first Europeans to live there, and the American settlers who lived in Wisconsin when it was a territory.
+The history of Wisconsin includes stories of the many peoples who have lived in Wisconsin, starting with the Native American tribes, the French and British colonists who were the first Europeans to live there, and the American settlers who moved to Wisconsin when it was a territory before 1848.

 Since its admission to the Union on May 29, 1848, as the 30th state, Wisconsin has been ethnically heterogeneous, with Yankees being among the first to arrive from New York and New England.
 They dominated the state's heavy industry, finance, politics and education.
 Large numbers of European immigrants followed them, including German Americans, mostly between 1850 and 1900, Scandinavians (the largest group being Norwegian Americans) and smaller groups of Belgian Americans, Dutch Americans, Swiss Americans, Finnish Americans, Irish Americans and others; in the 20th century, large numbers of Polish Americans and African Americans came, settling mainly in Milwaukee, as well as Hmong Americans in Eau Claire and Appleton.